vishal-Nova/ec2-setup/ec2-setup/README.md

 Author Information
 ------------------

-This Play book is created by help of Cloudknowlede Youtube Totorial also the auther name sanjaydahia and created by vishal Shukla
-Please go and checkout his video for ansible course
+Cloud knowledge Youtube tutorial also known as sanjaydahia and created by Vishal Shukla was used to create this playbook Please go and checkout his video for the ansible course